Getaway Guide: The Perfect Long Weekend in Big Sur

 Pier 39 offers two levels of souvenir shops, a variety of eateries, and family-friendly entertainment all surrounded by sweeping views of the Bay and city skyline.
 (It’s one of the best sea lion-watching spots on the West Coast, too.)
 For little ones, the Aquarium of the Bay features two immense tunnels, holding roughly 700,000 gallons of water that sustain 20,000-plus animal species.

 The aquarium also offers up-close-and-personal encounters with marine life, behind-the-scenes tours, and interactive exhibits.
-More family entertainment can be found at Madame Tussauds Wax Museum which is full of lifelike figures of actors, athletes, politicians, singers, and more.
 Finally, satisfy your sweet tooth with a decadent ice cream sundae or a rich chocolate bar at Ghirardelli Square, the site of a former chocolate factory.

 The original neighborhoods of San Francisco, California are also located along the waterfront.
 The city was founded on June 29, 1776, when Spanish colonists established The Presidio of San Francisco which served as a military fort for 218 years.
 The Presidio is now part of the Golden Gate National Recreation Area, but visitors can still get a glimpse of this piece of history at the museum and cultural center.